sferencik/SinCity/README.md

    out", "Some tests have failed")
 2. individual test failures (e.g. "*MySuite: my.test.package.MyClass.myTest* failed")

-For either of these issues, you can specify whether SinCity should trigger culprit-finding when they occur.
+For either of these two issue types, you can specify whether SinCity should trigger culprit finding when they occur.
 You can choose from three options:
 * No (i.e. ignore this kind of issues)
 * New (i.e. only trigger culprit finding if this is a new error)